Operations Manager Qualifications & Skills

 Manufacturing

-An operations manager in a manufacturing company might be required to have an engineering degree in that specific field.
+An operations manager in a manufacturing company may be required to hold an engineering degree in their specific field of expertise.
 Production engineering, electronics engineering, instrumentation engineering, mechanical engineering, industrial engineering, aeronautical engineering, etc., are some sector-specific engineering qualifications.
 Candidates with one of these degrees will significantly improve their chances of being selected for senior-level operations department positions.

 Financial Services

-The skillset required for financial operations would be completely different from manufacturing.
-An operations manager in financial services would need to know about accounting, software usage, financial management, banking products, etc.
+The skill set required for financial operations would be completely different from that for manufacturing.
+An operations manager in financial services should be knowledgeable about accounting, software usage, financial management, banking products, and other relevant areas.

 E-commerce